aburambadkar/devsecops-capstone-project/README.md

 This project demonstrates a production-ready **DevSecOps lifecycle** for a containerized two-tier web application.
 The application consists of a **Flask-based inventory system** paired with a **MySQL database**, orchestrated using **Docker Compose**.

 The core objective was to move beyond simple deployment by establishing a "security-first" CI/CD pipeline.
-Using **GitHub Actions**, the workflow automates the entire process from the moment code is pushed—performing static analysis, vulnerability scanning, and multi-stage builds before deploying the verified artifacts to an **AWS EC2** instance.
+Using **GitHub Actions**, the workflow automates the entire process when a Pull Request is opened against `main`—performing static analysis, vulnerability scanning, and multi-stage builds before deploying the verified artifacts to an **AWS EC2** instance.

 ###  Key Objectives
 * **Automation:** Eliminate manual intervention by using GitHub Actions for build and deployment.